luxonis/depthai-docs-website/FAQ.md

 ## How Do I Talk to an Engineer?

 At Luxonis we firmly believe in the value of customers being able to communicate directly with our engineers.
 It helps our engineering efficiency.
-And it does so by making us make the things that matter, in the ways that matter (i.e. usability in the right ways), for actual customers.
+And it does so by making us make the things that matter, in the ways that matter (i.e. usability in the right ways) to solve real problems.

 As such, we have many mechanisms to allow direct communication:
  - [Luxonis Community Slack](https://join.slack.com/t/luxonis-community/shared_invite/zt-emg3tas3-C_Q38TI5nZbKUazZdxwvXw).
 Use this for real-time communication with our engineers.
 We can even make dedicated channels for your project/effort public or private in here for discussions as needed.